ibigen/PHASEfilter/README.md

 ## Synchronize annotation genomes

 Synchronize annotations genomes adapting the annotations that are in reference 1 to the reference 2, adding the tags 'StartHit' and 'EndHit' to the result file.
 In VCF type files only add 'StartHit' tag in Info.
-The annotations, input file, need to be in VCF or GFF3, and belong to the reference 1.
+The annotations (input file need to be in VCF or GFF3 and belong to the reference 1.

 ```
 $ synchronize_genomes --help